chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 go install github.com/openvex/vexctl@latest
 ```

-Alternately, you can follow along with this tutorial on the embedded browser terminal, which has `vexctl` already installed.
+This command will install the latest version of `vexctl` on your machine.

 ## Confirming Installation

-You can confirm that `vexctl` was installed and is ready to use by running the following command, which you can run on the embedded terminal.
+You can confirm that `vexctl` was installed and is ready to use by running the following command:

 ```sh
 vexctl version